Lau Basin: Petrology

 Lau Basin volcanics are mainly andesites and dacites that were erupted 6.4 to 9.0 Ma.
 Most mafic rocks found are 55% SiO2 basaltic andesites.
 The whole basin floor is mostly composed of MORB-like rocks, but the westmost 80~120 km of the basin floor contains a mixture of MORB, transitional and arc-like basalts.
 This western region has a different composition because it was formed by extension and rifting between the Lau and Tonga ridges before seafloor spreading started.
 The grabens in this region was then filled by fresh magma from a mantle source that is different from the mantle source for CLSC/ELSC.
+In the north eastern portion of the basin there is over 402 km2 of dacite lava north of the Niuatahi seafloor caldera which appears to have come from seafloor activity not associated with the caldera which on its flanks also has some dacite eruptives.
+The southern basin volcanics and that of the ʻAta volcano can be associated with recycling from the subducted portions of the Louisville Seamount Chain.
+Dredged lavas from the FRSC are almost identical to lavas from the nearby arc volcanoes.
+To the south the lavas in this part of the Lau Basin are more arc-like than the MORB at the ELSC, with basalt and andesite present.
+Further south the eruptives of the rift valley east of the SLR are mainly andesitic and/or dacitic while the western margin of the SLR has andesites and basalts.

 Mantle source

 The source of mantle melt to the Lau Basin is centered west of the spreading centers at shallow depth.
 This source may have directly supplied the western part of Lau Basin.
 The MORB-type basalt filled the grabens that were originally formed by extension in western Lau Basin.
 Asymmetric melt supply gave rise to the asymmetric thickness of crust at different sections of the basin.
 This melt supply may still be continuing today as indicated by a low-velocity anomaly in the upper mantle beneath the western Lau Basin.